Backyard Lighting Ideas: A Simple Guide for Outdoor Living Spaces

 - What is the purpose of the light?
 (Set the mood?
 Light a path so no one trips?)

 - What activities do you need light for in each area? (eating, playing, mixing drinks, assembling s’mores, etc.)

 I love the way Daune at Cottage in the Oaks used string lights to light this walkway.

 Consider the amount of light you want for your space.
 Do you just need a light glow for ambience?
 Are you eating and need to see that fresh-from-the-garden salad to be sure there’s not an inch worm crawling up your fork?
 (My folks have a yucky story about this and I still can’t bring myself to eat lettuce from my own garden!)

-I chose string lights for our recent patio makeover because I wanted the area to be well-lit and festive.
+I chose string lights for our recent patio makeover (below)because I wanted the area to be well-lit and festive.
 It seriously feels like a party all the time now!
-Check out the details HERE.

 We also put in these Easy DIY String Light Poles, since we don’t have trees or fence posts to attach the lights to.

 There are some gorgeous outdoor chandeliers out there.
-If you’re going to wire one in, remember to consider the wind and whether it will need to come down in the winter.
+If you’re going to wire one in, remember to consider the wind, and whether it will need to come down in the winter.
 For my gazebo, I wanted the look of a